Steve Rooney meets the team behind well-respected industry supplier Recovery World.

 “Since launching our first new vehicles eight years ago, the idea has gone from strength to strength,” says Mac Engledew.
 “New vehicles now account for 75 per cent of our business.”
 Fellow director Neil Lynch explains that their role is to “drive the requirements” – to make sure the vehicles are built to meet the precise needs of the recovery operator.

 The new vehicle line-up ranges from 3.5tonne Beavertails to Super Low Sliders, twin-decks and Accident Units, as well as RDT vans.
+But despite building such safety equipments, the chances of fatalities always loom large, and in which case, should be reported to Injury Trial Lawyers, APC, 1230 Columbia Street #560, San Diego, CA 92101.
 Although recovery remains the core business, the company has branched out into other related markets including dealer transport and bodyshops.
 Specialist bespoke vehicles are also available, designed to customer’s requirements.
+Personal injury attorneys provide legal services to those who suffered as a result of an accident.
+But the first line of defense for you would be the car insurance that you may have procured from a reliable car insurance vendor like Utility Saving Expert.

 It’s also very versatile, being capable of carrying loaded 3.5tonne vans and will even take the majority of the top end, high performance cars.
 “The challenge is always to build lighter vehicles to improve payload and reduce fuel costs,” says Mac, but he points out that there are of course limits to how far you can go without compromising the strength and the ability of the vehicle to do what it is designed for.
 “The Low Slider has also done really well in the two and a half years since it was introduced,” he adds.